omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 The main goal of the product is to give communities a means to create scalable points and rewards systems in a trustless manner.
 Due to technical limitations, the public blockchain infrastructure such as Ethereum cannot handle the required load of the modern points applications, thus a corresponding scaling solution should be introduced.

 Community Points Engine (CPE) is a working proof of concept application that utilizes OMG Network as a trustless, high throughput settlement rail for community points transactions.
-The full demonstration consists of a working application and this document which contains details on how special claim, burn, and subscription transactions can be implemented on the network.
+The full demonstration consists of a working application, and this document which contains details on how special claim, burn, and subscription transactions can be implemented on the network.
 We demonstrate a full picture of how end users can have true ownership of community points and transact them in a manner that is fast, fee-less, trustless, and usable.
 All with the security guarantee offered by Ethereum blockchain.

-The demonstration consist of 3 different components:
+The demonstration consists of 5 different components:
-1. Community Points Client: a chrome plugin that simulates client application that demonstrates Web2.0 usability
+1. Community Points Client: a chrome plugin that simulates client application that demonstrates Web 2.0 usability
 2. Community Points Server: a fee relayer server that absorbs transaction fees for users
 3. Community Points Contracts: a set of smart contracts that govern ERC20 Tokens
 4. Community Points Claim demo: a script that demonstrates claim transaction
-5. Community Points Admin Dashboard: a MultiBaaS dashboard that gives administrator/moderator simple access to make transactions and treasury management.
+5. Community Points Admin Dashboard: a MultiBaaS dashboard that gives an administrator/moderator simple access to make transactions and treasury management

-The working application doesn't inlude the following components:
+The working application doesn't include the following components:
 1. Design blueprint for complete implementation
-2. 25,000 subscriptions: due to time constraints, we were not able to demonstrate subscription transaction.
+2. 25,000 subscriptions: due to time constraints, we were not able to demonstrate subscription transactions.
 However, we have proposed 2 designs for how this functionality could be implemented

 ### 1.2 Glossary / Terminology